In Appreciation of Labi Siffre

 “I’m in favor of accepting the fact that when one is writing, one is always writing about oneself, no matter how you express yourself on whatever issue,” Siffre said in a 1997 interview with U.K. magazine The Argotist.

 The notion that all writing is essentially autobiographical is a principle motif in Siffre’s oeuvre.
 From his Twitter bio — Atheist, Homosexual, Black, Songwriter, Musician, Singer, Poet, Social-Commentator.
 Twice a widower.
-English, British, Philosophically/Spiritually an EU Citizen — one gleans that his music examines nearly each description contained in the 160-character allotment.
+English, British, Philosophically/Spiritually an EU Citizen — one gleans that his music examines nearly each description.
 An artist historically committed to challenging the norms of society’s immoralities, through his music, Labi Siffre has consistently leaned into himself, his experiences, and the identities that he affirms for himself with a striking degree of honesty, vulnerability, and bravery.

 An admitted “poet first,” Siffre’s lyricism is visceral and deeply intimate.
 Among a series of torch songs, his debut album also tackles generational tensions concerning the social dynamics of the 1960s, with an ever-increasing focus on conscious themes throughout his recording career.
 Societal ills like racism, homophobia, and war were the roots of Siffre’s blistering lyrical content.
 Amplified by his astounding vocal clarity, his lyrics refuse inconspicuousness.
 They also never compete against his remarkable musicality.